urschrei/polylabel_cmd/README.md

 This gives you the `polylabel` command.

 ## Use
-Polylabel takes one mandatory argument: a file containing valid GeoJSON, containing Polygons and / or MultiPolygons to be labelled.
-They can be included as a`Feature` or a `Geometry`, or as part of a`FeatureCollection` or `GeometryCollection` – any valid GeoJSON can be processed.
+Polylabel takes one mandatory argument: a file containing valid GeoJSON, which contains Polygons and / or MultiPolygons to be labelled.
+They can be included as a `Feature,` or a `Geometry`, or as part of a`FeatureCollection` or `GeometryCollection` – any valid GeoJSON can be processed.

 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
-- Non-(`Multi`)`Polygon` and empty geometries are **stripped** from any output.
+- Non-(`Multi`)`Polygon` geometries, empty geometries, and invalid geometries are **stripped** from any output.

 You may also pass an optional `-t` or `--tolerance` switch, allowing you to fine-tune the tolerance from the default `0.001`.
 Smaller tolerances take longer to calculate.